blasimon/locationalchoice/README.md

 The datasets were collected via <A HREF="http://www.seatmaplab.com" target="_blank">Seatmaplab.com</A>.

-For each set of analysis, we used a training (<b>in-sample</b>) and a <b>holdout</b> file.
-The characteristics of each dataset are described in more detail in Web Appendix A. Datasets can be downloaded <A HREF="https://seatmaplab.com/public/locationalchoicedatasets/">here</A>.
+For each set of analysis with CNNs, we generated a training (<b>in-sample</b>) and a <b>holdout</b> file.
+The characteristics of each dataset are described in more detail in Appendix A in the paper.
+Datasets, the raw outputs from seatmaplab and the R files to generate the training and holdout files can downloaded from the zip archives <A HREF="https://seatmaplab.com/public/locationalchoicedatasets/">here</A>.

 ## Usage

 ### PS (Bayesian Choice Models)

+We provide three files:
+- FUN_PS_LPSreg_het_Cpp_withCov_diffNumCh.r
+- FUN_PS_LPSreg_het_Cpp_withCov_diffNumCh_predictive.R
+- PS_locational_wCov_noLambda_20180625.dll

 ### CNN_Benchmarks

-For the CNN implementation, we provide a Jupyter notebook.
+We provide a Jupyter notebook.
 It requires Torch, numpy, csv, and pyplot.